• Disease Overview

 Standard Therapies

 The treatment of MEN2 may require the coordinated efforts of a team of specialists.
-Endocrinologists, surgeons, cancer specialists (oncologists) and other healthcare professionals may need to plan an affect child’s treatment systematically and comprehensively.
+Endocrinologists, surgeons, cancer specialists (oncologists) and other healthcare professionals may need to plan the treatment systematically and comprehensively.
 Treatment is directed toward the specific symptoms that are apparent in each individual and may include surgical removal of tumors and drugs to counteract the effects of excess hormones or replacement of hormones no longer produced by the body (i.e., following surgical removal of a gland).

-Specific therapeutic procedures and interventions may vary depending upon numerous factors, such as the specific subtype present, whether C-cell hyperplasia or cancer has developed; the size and type of tumors; the severity of symptoms due to excess hormone production; whether malignant cancer is already present and whether it has spread to lymph nodes or distant sites; an individual’s age and general health; and/or other elements.
-Decisions concerning the use of interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient, based upon the specifics of their case, a thorough discussion of the potential benefits and risks, patient preference and other appropriate factors.
+Specific therapeutic procedures and interventions may vary depending upon numerous factors, such as the specific subtype present, whether C-cell hyperplasia or cancer has developed; the size and type of tumors; the severity of symptoms due to excess hormone production; whether malignant cancer is already present and whether it has spread to lymph nodes or distant sites; an individual’s age and general health and/or other elements.

 The standard therapy for individuals with MEN2 is surgical removal of the thyroid, a procedure called a thyroidectomy.
 Surgical removal of the thyroid is often performed as a preventive measure, even if cancer or C-cell hyperplasia has not developed yet.
 Individuals will require life-long hormone replacement therapy of the hormones normally produced by the thyroid.
 The age of thyroidectomy performance may vary depending upon the specific MEN2 subtype and the specific RET variant.
-The recommendations on the timing of prophylactic total thyroidectomy and extent of surgery are classified accordingly to the American Thyroid Association (ATA), into three risk levels (highest risk, high risk and moderate risk), based on the specific RET gene variant:
+The recommendations on the timing of prophylactic total thyroidectomy and extent of surgery are classified accordingly to the American Thyroid Association (ATA) into three risk levels (highest risk, high risk and moderate risk) based on the specific RET gene variant:

 • Highest risk: prophylactic total thyroidectomy is indicated in the first year or the first months of life, based on discussion with the endocrinologist, the surgeon and the parents.